 What Is Chapter 7 Bankruptcy?

 Are you having difficulty keeping up with your bills?
-Are you thinking how liberating it would feel if you could just call up a magic genie from a bottle and wish for no debt?
-Unfortunately, it's not quite that easy.
-But there are some federal laws that can help you manage or eliminate that debt.
-No doubt you clicked on this article because you've seen references to Chapter 7 or Chapter 13, and you have no idea what either is, much less how they're different.
-Hopefully we can demystify some of that.
+Imagine how liberating it would feel if you could just call up a magic genie from a bottle and wish for no debt.
+Unfortunately, it's not quite that easy, but there are some federal laws that can help you manage or eliminate that debt.

-In this article we explore Chapter 7, the single most common type of bankruptcy filed in the United States.
 Chapter 7 is also called straight bankruptcy or liquidation bankruptcy.
 It's the type most people think about when the word "bankruptcy" comes to mind.
 In a nutshell, the court appoints a trustee to oversee your case.
 Part of the trustee's job is to take your assets, sell them and distribute the money to the creditors who file proper claims.
 The trustee doesn't take all your property.
-You're allowed to keep enough "exempt" property to get a "fresh start".
+You're allowed to keep enough "exempt" property to get a "fresh start."

-Before a case is filed, you;ll have to gather all your financial records like bank statements, credit card statements, loan documents, and paystubs.
+Before a case is filed, you'll have to gather all of your financial records like bank statements, credit card statements, loan documents, and paystubs.
 You'll use that information to fill out the bankruptcy petition, schedules, statement of financial affairs, and other documents that will be filed with the court.
-You can download copies for free from the website maintained by the US Courts.
+You can download copies for free from the website maintained by the U.S. Courts.
 Your attorney will use bankruptcy computer applications to produce them.